tulir/mauirc/README.md

 ### Packages
 You can find the basic minified sources from the [Release section](https://github.com/tulir293/mauirc/releases).

-Currently there are only releases for mauIRC 1.x, which was written directly in JS with jQuery.
-I'll make releases for 2.x as soon as it's functional.

 ### Compiling
 You can compile the code yourself using GopherJS.
 Once you have the [Go toolkit](https://golang.org/doc/install), simply use `go get -u github.com/gopherjs/gopherjs` to get the GopherJS toolkit.
 Then get the mauIRC sources using `go get -u maunium.net/go/mauirc` and use `make` in the mauIRC source directory.